1j01/audio-sponge/README.md

 - I've had this idea of pairing audio effects with corresponding video effects, like:
   - a muffling sound with a blur
   - volume = opacity
-    - fading in when fading in
+    - fading in = fading in
-    - fading out when fading out
+    - fading out = fading out
   - a grunge effect = increased contrast maybe
   - pitch could be indicated with Y position, or with scaling (lower = larger, higher = smaller)
   - delay = delay